C Container Collection (CCC)

 Parameters

-[in]array_tree_map_pointerthe pointer to the handle hash map.
+[in]array_tree_map_pointerthe pointer to the handle map.

 [in]keythe key to be searched in the map.